 Both Canada and the U.S. have exceptions or special provisions for libraries and archives for preservation, interlibrary loan and other specific purposes.
 Both countries have exceptions for educational institutions and other interest groups and for certain specific uses.
 These provisions and exceptions only apply when you’re using a work in that country.

 In addition, the U.S. has the fair use principle and Canada has fair dealing.
 Determining when either provision applies requires a judgment call based on the specific circumstances of the situation.
 Unlike specific exceptions for specific user groups, fair use and fair dealing potentially apply to all users of content, provided the use meets the criteria of each principle in that particular circumstance.

 Orphan works are works whose owners are not identifiable or locatable.
 For example, historical letters or old photographs are often orphan works.
 Canada has a provision to obtain a license for the use of orphan works, but the U.S. has no similar provision.

 What this means is that you may use an orphan work in Canada if you obtain a license.
 However, if you’re in the U.S. and can’t identify or locate a copyright-protected work’s copyright owner to obtain their permission, there’s no mechanism in the U.S. Copyright Act to permit you to use the orphan work.

 U.S. vs Canadian Copyright Law: What do You Think?

 As members of the Berne Convention, both the U.S. and Canada are obligated to provide minimum copyright protection within their own countries.
 However, as you can see, each country has interpreted Berne in its own manner and each has unique copyright legislation that meets its own international obligations, cultural industries and policies.

-So, in the matter of US vs Canadian copyright law, can you say one has stronger copyright protection than the other?
-Like in many things copyright-related, the answer may be a matter of perspective.
+So, in the matter of U.S. vs Canadian copyright law, can you say one has stronger copyright protection than the other?
+As in many things copyright-related, the answer may be a matter of perspective.